victorvalle/lexicon-site-1/src/pages/docs/patterns/badges_labels_stickers.md

 | ![defualt size default color badge](../../../images/badgeDefaultDefault.png) | Used to identify.|
 | ![defualt size default color close option badge](../../../images/badgeCloseDefaultDefault.png) | Used to identify with the possibility of removing it.|

-## Example of use

-TODO Example of use missing

 # Labels